yclas/documentation/modify-create-theme.md

 3. Search in this file for * Theme Name: Kamaleon
 4. Change the name and save the file
 5. Go to **Panel** > **Appearance** > **Themes**
-6. There you will see your new theme with the name you gave
+6. There you will see your new theme with the name you gave to it
 7. Click **Activate**
 8. **Disable CDN** just in case you want to modify any CSS or JS